googleanalytics/autotrack/README.md

 ### `outboundFormTracker`

-The `outboundFormTracker` plugin automatically detects when forms are submitted to sites on different domains and sends and event hit.
+The `outboundFormTracker` plugin automatically detects when forms are submitted to sites on different domains an sends and event hit.
 The event category is "Outbound Form", the event action is "submit", and the event label is the value of the form's `action` attribute.

 ### `outboundLinkTracker`

-The `outboundLinkTracker` plugin automatically detects when links are clicked with `href` attributes pointing to sites on different domains and sends and event hit.
+The `outboundLinkTracker` plugin automatically detects when links are clicked with `href` attributes pointing to sites on different domains and sends an event hit.
 The event category is "Outbound Link", the event action is "click", and the event label is the value of the link's `href` attribute.

 ### `sessionDurationTracker`

 Session duration in Google Analytics is defined as the amount of time between the first and last hit of a session.
-For session where a user visits just one page and then leaves, the session duration is zero, even if the user stayed on the page for several minutes.
+For a session where a user visits just one page and then leaves, the session duration is zero, even if the user stayed on the page for several minutes.
 Even for sessions with multiple pageviews, it can still be a problem because the duration of the last pageview is usually not considered.

-The `sessionDurationTracker` plugin partially solves this problem by sending an event hit to Google Analytics (in browser that support [`navigator.sendBeacon`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/sendBeacon)) when the document is being unloaded.
+The `sessionDurationTracker` plugin partially solves this problem by sending an event hit to Google Analytics (in browsers that support [`navigator.sendBeacon`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/sendBeacon)) when the document is being unloaded.
 The event category is "Window" and the action is "unload".
 For browsers that support the [`performance.timing` API](https://developer.mozilla.org/en-US/docs/Web/API/Performance), the event value is the time since the `navigationStart` event.

 ### `socialTracker`